MBS Highway Housing Index, September 2025

 As a reminder, an index reading of 50 serves as the dividing line between contraction (below 50) and expansion (above 50).
 The overall index has not exceeded 50 since June 2024, when it last reached 53.

-Buyer activity dropped 2 points to 25, down sharply from 40 a year ago.
-Well more than half of respondents nationwide (62%) described current buyer activity as slow.
+Buyer activity climbed 4 points to 29, but that was still down from 36 a year ago.
+55% of respondents nationwide described current buyer activity as slow.

-Price direction slipped by 1 point to 23, compared to 45 in August 2024, reflecting weaker price momentum nationwide.
-A full 60% of respondents nationwide indicated that they were seeing price reductions in their local markets.
+Price direction rose 1 point to 24, compared to 44 in September 2024, reflecting rising inventory levels and weaker price momentum nationwide.
+58% of respondents nationwide indicated that they were seeing price reductions in their local markets.

 Regional Data